Definition of Sedentary Behaviour

-The Canadian physical activity guidelines recommend Canadians over the age of 18 years achieve 150 minutes of moderate-vigorous physical activity per week.
+The Canadian 24-Hour Movement Guidelines recommend Canadians over the age of 18 years achieve 150 minutes of moderate-vigorous physical activity per week.
 However, a person can meet these guidelines but still be considered sedentary if they spend most of their day sitting or lounging.
 Our way of life continues to evolve to minimize human movement.

 What Can We Do?

 SIT LESS AND MOVE MORE!
 Reducing and breaking up sitting time is beneficial to health.
 Simple, low-intensity activities such as standing, walking, taking the stairs, and stretching, done intermittently throughout the day is just as beneficial to your health as structured exercise!
 Here are some additional tips to reduce your sedentary behaviour at work, home and school:

 - Actively commute to work (walk, bike etc.)

 - Empty your desk garbage or recycling yourself